 The Honors Program at Upper Iowa University provides an exciting and challenging academic experience for exceptional students.
 Students who have at least a 26 ACT score and at least a 3.5 high school grade point average are invited to apply to the program.
 Students who don't quite meet the 26 ACT score and 3.5 high school grade point average are welcome to apply if they believe they can make a strong case for their consideration.

-Exceptional transfer students who are interested in the Honors Program should contact the Associate Provost for application requirements and details.
+Exceptional transfer students who are interested in the Honors Program should contact Academics Affairs for application requirements and details.

 Students admitted to the Honors Program in any given year take the same courses as their fellow Honors students during the first two years of their undergraduate years.
 Each course generally is interdisciplinary and team taught, with active, participatory learning.
 All honors courses require extensive, integrated, advanced writing skills.
 The program begins with an Honors Freshmen Seminar followed by and Honors courses in Arts and Humanities, Behavioral Sciences, Natural Sciences.
 Other courses are offered for each term.
 Seniors complete an honors project and a thesis in their area of interest.
 Student that successful complete the Honors Program will graduate with University Honors.
 Extra-curricular experiences such as service learning, attending professional conferences, and other special events are an integral part of the program.